Tehuantepec: Education

-The municipality has twenty six pre-schools, thirty eight formal primary schools (ten of which are bilingual), five middle schools, eight distance education middle schools, seven high schools and a nursing school.
+The municipality has twenty-six pre-schools, thirty-eight formal primary schools (ten of which are bilingual), five middle schools, eight distance education middle schools, seven high schools and a nursing school.
 The Universidad del Istmo opened in 2002 with a campus in Tehuantepec and Ixtepec.

 Archeology

 The main archeological site is located on a large hill called Guiengola, Gola, Gui’ngola or Guien-Gola.
 It and a nearby volcanic cone were fortified with walls, trenches and towers on the slopes.
 On the summit, terraces, bases, pyramids and temples were constructed with slabs of stone covered in stucco.
 The fortress city also had pens of deer and wild boar as well as artificial ponds with fish to act as food reserves.
 The area is filled with small ravines, which makes access more difficult.
 The fortifications served well in the 1490s, when the Aztecs laid siege to the city, but were unable to definitely conquer it after seven months.

 The summit offers a panoramic view of a large part of the area as it extends over the plains.
 Many of the original walls and other structures remain more than 700 years after they were built.
 There are some underground chambers.
 At the top of the hill, there are small pyramids oriented east–west and a type of shrine with circular walls along with a principle residence.
 The main plaza contains a Mesoamerican ball court facing east.
 There are also two cylindrical structures which may have been astronomical observatories.
 The archeological zone is located about twelve km from the modern city along Federal Highway 190.
 From there a dirt road leads to the hill four km away.

 Difficulty of access and hot climate have discouraged study by archeologists.
-Zapotec fortresses can be also found in Nexapa, Maxaltepec, Quievicuasa, Quiechapa and Quiecolani, which likely were controlled by Tehuantepec.
+Zapotec fortresses can also be found in Nexapa, Maxaltepec, Quievicuasa, Quiechapa and Quiecolani, which were likely controlled by Tehuantepec.